 Reid R Gardner

-Product Liability and Counseling and Transportation
+Product Liability and Counseling and Artificial Intelligence + Robotics

 In a recent decision regarding the scope of personal jurisdiction, the Tenth Circuit Court of Appeals extended the recent trend of limiting the reach of personal jurisdiction over out-of-state defendants.
 Old Republic Insurance Co. v.
 Continental Motors, Case No. 16-1408, (10th Cir.
 Dec.
 15, 2017).

 In Old Republic, plaintiff insurance company sued after one of its insured aircraft crashed in Colorado.
 Plaintiff alleged that the crash was the result of a negligent or otherwise faulty repair of the aircraft’s engine.
 Plaintiff further alleged that the maintenance company that repaired the engine followed the guidance provided by the engine manufacturer, Alabama-based Continental Motors.